lollcat/se3-augmented-coupling-flows/README.md

 ## Burning
     - Add augmented target to flow definition, and loss.
+    - Flow takes in conditioning info.
+For positional flows this will be zeros.
     - Loss can take in whole flow object.
     - Add more augmented variables.
     - Rewrite for e3nn